Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Asynchrony-resilient Byzantine total-order broadcast

-\begin{proof} The argument is the same as for the original MMR protocol, except using $\eta$-sleepiness to ensure that the graded agreement properties hold.
-Say~$r$ is the first round after asynchrony, and view~$v$ any view whose first round is $>= r$. $\eta$ sleepiness holds at all rounds of views $\ge v$, so all such rounds satisfy the graded agreement properties.
-Thus, all decisions made in views $\ge v$ are safe, and all proposals from well-behaved leaders made in such views have a probability~$\frac{1}{2}$ of being decided.
+\begin{proof} Let~$r$ be the first round after asynchrony, and view~$v$ be any view whose first round is~$\ge r$.
+By assumption, $\eta$-sleepiness holds at all rounds of views $\ge v$, so all such rounds satisfy the graded agreement properties.
+Thus, all decisions made in views $\ge v$ are safe, and all proposals from well-behaved proposers made in such views have a probability~$\frac{1}{2}$ of being decided.
 In other words, the protocol is safe and live after round~$r$. \end{proof}